linkedin/ambry/ambry-tools/src/main/java/com.github.ambry.tools/admin/Readme.md

 This tool exposes some admin APIs to get more information for debugging purposes

 #### Operations supported
-* List partitions for a blobid
+* List replicas for a blobid

 ## Examples